-One question we get asked most is how we can afford to travel for as long as we are.
+One question we get asked most is how we make money while traveling – how can afford to travel as much as we do.
 We of course try to cut our costs as much as possible (free lodging, anyone?), but we do also work.
 Many people don’t realize the plethora of opportunities that abound for making money on the road, so we will share some of them with you.
 This is by no means an exhaustive list, but it should get you started!
-With these options for income abroad, full-time travel is all the more possible.
+With these options for income abroad, unlimited travel is all the more possible.

 Let’s get started!